devplayer0/fyp/report.md

 _Inputs:_

-- `source`: Path to source file to render a heatmap of, required.
+- `source`: Path to the source file to render a heatmap of, required.
 - `compilation_unit`: Name of the compilation unit in the DWARF debugging information, required.
 This is usually the name of the source file relative to the path of the working directory used when building the firmware.
-Should be `src/uut.S` when using unified firmware and the `build` step.
+Should be `src/uut.S` if using unified firmware and the `build` step.
 - `traces`: `AugmentedTraceStream` object (from an `augment_traces` step), required.
 - `total_cycles`: Total cycle count, required.